Travel fees you can avoid with the right card lineup

 Baggage fees

-If you’re not consistently loyal to a single airline, you can still get waived baggage fees.
+Even if you’re not loyal to a single airline, you can still get waived baggage fees.
 For example, the Capital One Venture Rewards Credit Card allows you to redeem miles toward any and all travel purchases — including baggage fees.
 Simply charge the expense to your Venture Rewards card, and redeem your miles at a rate of 1 cent each.
 That’d require 3,000 miles for the average $30 baggage fee.

 Resort fees